Devil’s Food Ghost Cupcakes

 Okay so these Devil’s Food Ghost Cupcakes are probably more cute than scary, but they’re perfect for your Halloween dessert table.

 This devil’s food cake has a dark and rich chocolate flavor.
-The cake is almost black in color, making it perfect for your Halloween celebration.

 Don’t substitute regular unsweetened cocoa powder for the Dutch processed version.
 Dutch processed cocoa is less acidic than regular unsweetened cocoa powder, plus the Dutch processed cocoa powder enhances the dark color of these cupcakes.